-Cloud Build service account
+Default Cloud Build service account

-This page explains all the permissions that the Cloud Build service account has by default.
-To learn how to grant or revoke permissions to the Cloud Build service account, see Configuring access for Cloud Build service account.
+To learn how to grant or revoke permissions to the Cloud Build default service accounts, see Configure access for the Cloud Build default service account.

-Default permissions of Cloud Build service account
+Default permissions of the Cloud Build legacy service account

 Permission Description Purpose of the permission